rickkas7/particle-threads/README.md

 }
 ```

 The important part is pool.callOnThread.
-This queues up a call and the code within the {} block is execute later.
+This queues up a call and the code within the {} block is executed later.

 Here's a sample output: